UCP MLA Tracy Allard appointed parliamentary secretary for 'civil liberties' by Alberta government | CBC News

 "It's possible for premiers and prime ministers to offer posts like this as a reward ... for certain members of their caucus to toe the party line and support the premier or the government, but also giving them ... the threat of tossing them from cabinet and losing both prestige associated with that profile and the money associated."

-CBC requested comment from Allard regarding the appointment but did not hear back by publication time.
+CBC News requested comment from Allard about her appointment but did not hear back by publication time.

 With files from Tom Ross